abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 ``parse`` and ``recursive_parse``.
 The next section discusses head and tail handlers, to complete the mutual recursion.

-.. topic:: Some notes on this subsection.

-   - In the Typped package the ``recursive_parse`` function is a method of the ``TokenNode`` class which represents tokens.
-This is not necessary, since it is essentially a static function.
-The namespace is convenient, though, because ``recursive_parse`` is generally called from handler functions which are passed a token instance as an argument.
-It also allows ``recursive_parse`` to access to the corresponding ``PrattParser`` instance (which is used for more advanced features).

-   - The implementation of ``recursive_parse`` in the Typped package is actually a generalization which calls ``head_dispatcher`` instead of ``head_handler``, and ``tail_dispatcher`` instead ``tail_handler`` (this will be discussed later).
-The general principle, however, is the same.

-   - The ``processed_left`` structure can in general be a partial parse tree, the result of a numerical evaluation, or anything else.
-The handler functions can build and return any processed form for their tokens.
-The Typped package, however, always builds a parse tree out of token nodes (which can be evaluated later, if desired).

-   - Outside of an error condition the algorithm never even looks at the precedence of a token having only a head handler (i.e., a token which can only occur in the beginning position of an expression).
-The precedence of such a head-only token is usually taken to be 0, but it really does not need to be defined at all.
-So token precedences can be treated as properties associated with tail-handler functions.

 This table summarizes the correspondence between Pratt's terminology and the terminology that is used in this documentation and in the code: